 Pricing strategy: Managing in turbulent times and preparing for a downturn

-1. How and when do you reduce price without hurting your business long-term?
+1. How and when do you reduce the price without hurting your business long-term?

 Among the biggest mistakes in an uncertain environment is to react and improvise.
 To ensure effective pricing, companies must plan specific “plays” for pricing and calibrate them as the economic environment evolves.